reuk/wayverb/docs_source/evaluation.md

 removed, and the raw pressure value at the output node was used instead, to check that the microphone was not introducing undesired additional attenuation.
 However, in both tests, similar results were produced, with reverb times significantly lower than the Sabine prediction.
+The boundary and microphone models do not appear to be the cause of the problem.

+The reverb-time test at the end of the [Hybrid Model]({{ site.baseurl }}{% link hybrid.md %}) section shows that the waveguide reverb times match the reverb times of the exact image-source model, which will be close to the analytical solution in a cuboid room.
+The close match to the almost-exact image-source model suggests that the waveguide and boundary model have been implemented correctly.
+Additionally, the tests in the [Boundary Modelling]({{ site.baseurl }}{% link boundary.md %}) section show that wall impedances are accurately modelled.

-One possibility is that the Sabine equation is simply a poor predictor of low-frequency reverb times, or reverb times in regularly-shaped rooms with well-defined reflection patterns (such as cuboids).
+Given that in all previous tests the waveguide behaves as expected, one possibility is that the Sabine equation is simply a poor predictor of low-frequency reverb times, or reverb times in regularly-shaped rooms with well-defined reflection patterns (such as cuboids).
 If this were the case, this might justify the waveguide results.
-This is a reasonable possibility: the Sabine equation assumes that the sound field is diffuse, which in turn requires that at any position within the room, reverberant sound has equal intensity in all directions, and random phase relations [@hodgson_when_1994].
+This is a reasonable suggestion: the Sabine equation assumes that the sound field is diffuse, which in turn requires that at any position within the room, reverberant sound has equal intensity in all directions, and random phase relations [@hodgson_when_1994].
 This is obviously untrue in a cuboid at low frequencies, where the non-random phase of reflected waves causes strong modal behaviour due to waves resonating between the parallel walls of the enclosure.

-If the waveguide behaviour is accepted as correct, then the geometric results with their relatively extended reverb times must be incorrect.
-This is not unexpected, as geometric methods are approximate by nature.
-The difference in reverb times is an obvious artefact in the output, which affects the impulse response's suitability for musical applications.
-The only solution in this case is to generate as much of the spectrum as possible with the waveguide.
-Of course, this solution fails to retain the efficiency benefits of the hybrid approach to acoustic simulation.
+Further testing is required to locate the exact cause of the differences in reverb times.
+In the present implementation, the mismatch is an obvious artefact in the output, which affects the impulse response's suitability for musical applications.

 <div id="audio_table">